-The following information is intended as a guide for contractors performing vegetation management services.
+The following information is intended as a guide for use when performing vegetation management services.
 Vegetation management includes the services of distribution and transmission line clearance, overhead safety inspection program, landscape maintenance and bare-ground weed abatement.
 Regardless of the service performed, every work site has its own safety and work requirements.

-Note: This information addresses reliability at Xcel Energy facilities and is not intended for use as personal safety guidelines.
+Note: This information addresses reliability for Xcel Energy operating companies and is not intended for use as personal safety guidelines.
 Contractors are responsible for developing and following their own safety procedures.

 Contractors who are performing vegetation management services are required to have a copy of this information with them in the field.
-Those performing line clearance activity are also required to have the book Pruning Trees Near Electric Utility Lines by Dr. Alex Shigo on each truck/work location at all times.
+Those performing line clearance activity are also required to have the book "Best Management Practices for Utility Pruning of Trees" by the International Society of Arboriculture on each truck or work location at all times.

-This information supersedes all previous manuals and guidelines for line clearance and vegetation management work at Xcel Energy including Northern States Power Minnesota, Northern States Power Wisconsin, Public Service Company of Colorado, and Southwestern Public Service Company.
+This information supersedes all previous manuals and guidelines for line clearance and vegetation management work for Xcel Energy operating companies including Northern States Power Minnesota, Northern States Power Wisconsin, Public Service Company of Colorado, and Southwestern Public Service Company.